TyperIgor/BoloProject/README.md

-# ProjetoBolo
+# This is the Bolo Project Integrated with sheets api from Google in c#

 Projects Open Source Community

-# WELCOME TO BOLO PROJECT INTEGRATED WITH SHEETS API FROM GOOGLE IN C#!

 I'll describe all the layers of the application and what they do, like layer domain, processors and initializers.